5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 ### The Service starts but ignores Pause and Stop requests

-Here the log file contains everything we expect: calling parameters etc. In such a case we _know_ the Service started and is running.
+The log file contains everything we expect: calling parameters etc. In such a case we _know_ the Service started and is running.

 * Check you have really called `ServiceState.Init`.
 * Check you have called `CheckServiceMessages` in the main loop of the application.